tymyrddin/purple/source/docs/admin-surface/strategy.md

 An "administrative attack surface" control family, sitting alongside the existing technical and physical families, is one shape a response could take.
 It would name the publication systems involved, define a correlation-risk review for them, and require the cross-domain coordination needed to make that review meaningful.
-Standing this up is non-trivial, partly because the parties whose publications carry the most risk do not, in current frame, have a security mandate.
+Standing this up is non-trivial, partly because the parties whose publications carry the most risk usually do not have a security mandate.

 ## Tooling, with a caveat

-AI is good at finding correlations at scale; that part is solved.
+AI is good at finding correlations at scale; that part is largely solved.
 A proof-of-concept design for what such a system could look like, using Dutch public sources, is sketched in [SOS](https://green.tymyrddin.dev/docs/threat-models/infrastructure-aggregation/sos/).
-A working prototype is technically feasible in weeks.
+A working prototype could be built in a matter of weeks.

 The harder problem is interpretation.
 A correlation engine flags candidate dependency chains; it does not say which ones are a problem, which are known and accepted, and which the relevant institutions can or want to act on.
 That judgement